dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 ## Build GNMT Model

 After obtaining DataLoader, we can build the model.
-The GNTM encoder and decoder can be easily obtained by calling `get_gnmt_encoder_decoder` function.
-Then, we feed encoder and decoder to `NMTModel` to construct the GNMT model.
+The GNMT encoder and decoder can be easily constructed by calling `get_gnmt_encoder_decoder` function.
+Then, we feed the encoder and decoder to `NMTModel` to construct the GNMT model.
-`model.hybridize` allows computation to be done using symbolic backend.
+`model.hybridize` allows computation to be done using the symbolic backend.

 ```python
 encoder, decoder = get_gnmt_encoder_decoder(hidden_size=num_hidden,